 Third-degree atrioventricular block

 In third-degree atrioventricular block, no impulses from the atria reach the ventricles, and the ventricular rate and rhythm are controlled by the atrioventricular node, bundle of His, or the ventricles themselves.
 These substitute pacemakers are slower than the heart’s normal pacemaker (sinus or sinoatrial node) and are often irregular and unreliable.
 Thus, the ventricles beat very slowly—less than 50 beats per minute and sometimes as slowly as 30 beats per minute.
 Third-degree atrioventricular block is a serious abnormal heart rhythm (arrhythmia) that can affect the heart’s pumping ability.
 Fatigue, dizziness, and fainting are common.
-When the ventricles beat faster than 40 beats per minute, symptoms are less severe.
+Symptoms are less severe when the ventricles beat faster than 40 beats per minute.

 Third-degree Atrioventricular Block